wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 permalink: query_language_statistical_functions_anomalies.html
 summary: Learn how to use simple functions and statistical functions in Wavefront Query Language expressions to detect anomalies.
 ---
 Anomalies can indicate that something's about to go wrong in your environment.
 If you have a set of data points that span across a certain range, you can define which points of these set can be treated as normal and which should be identified as abnormal.
 If points cross a certain threshold, they create an anomaly.
-To learn more about anomaly detection, see the blog [Why is Operational Anomaly Detection So Hard?](https://www.wavefront.com/why-is-operational-anomaly-detection-so-hard/) and the following video:
+To learn more about anomaly detection, see the blog [Why is Operational Anomaly Detection So Hard?](https://www.wavefront.com/why-is-operational-anomaly-detection-so-hard/){:target="_blank" rel="noopenner noreferrer"} and the following video:

 [Wavefront Demo 6 - Anomaly Detection](https://youtu.be/I-Z9d94Zi7Y)